mariozeats/mariozeats/content/post/butterflypeaflowercrepecake.md

 ![Butterfly Pea Flower Crepe Cake](https://farm5.staticflickr.com/4217/35494516691_de4286ecf2_b.jpg)

 Butterfly pea flowers fascinate me.
 The tea is pH sensitive and produces an awesome blue to pink gradient.
 I've been thinking of how to apply to a dessert and decided to try a mille crepe cake.
 I've made a few different crepe cakes, but despite this, it always takes a gazillion years.
-Definitely worth at least one try though :D. This recipe should provide enough batter and pastry cream for up to ~25-30 crepe layers.
+Definitely worth at least one try though :D. This recipe should provide enough batter and diplomat cream for up to ~25-30 crepe layers.

+*updated 9/5/20* increased proportion of the diplomat cream to have sufficient filling.
+Added some extra tips.

 **1. Crepes:**